 The Realtor’s fee covers a wide range of costs for sellers as well, including marketing materials, staging and showing the property, coordinating open houses and contacting agents of potential buyers.

 As with most of the other expenses related to homeownership, a Realtor’s fee isn’t paid until the sale closes.
-You’ll encounter plenty of other closing costs, too, from taxes to legal fees, so it will blend into the landscape of checks you’re making out.
+You’ll encounter plenty of other closing costs, too, from taxes to legal fees, so it will blend into the landscape of checks you’re writing.

 Are Realtors overpaid?

-Though home sellers may feel that Realtor fees of up to 6 percent are too high, Duffy argues that they’re not high enough.
+Though home sellers may feel that Realtor fees are too high, Duffy actually argues they’re not high enough.
 After all, a lot goes into listing a home, such as:

 - Performing a comparative market analysis to establish a competitive price